FAQ For EXHIBITORS

 Will there be electricity/power?

 All exhibitors who paid directly for their booth, either through sponsorship or by paying the exhibitor fee have a power outlet available at their booth.
-For other exhibitor types who received complimentary space, a limited number of outlets are available and will be assigned first come, first served.
-All requests for additional outlets must be made by 1 May.
+For other exhibitors who received a complimentary space, a limited number of outlets are available and will be assigned on a first come, first served basis.

 Will there be neck badges/lanyards?

-Each company/organization is needed to have neck badges/lanyards.
-This will be used to identify exhibitors from visitors and Festival staff.
+Each company/organisation is needed to have neck badges/lanyards.
+These will be used to identify exhibitors from visitors and festival staff.

 Can I leave items at my booth overnight?

 Expo halls will have security guards at the entrance during the move-in/out hours and exhibitors will be asked to show credentials.
 Expo halls will be locked overnight.
 We do recommend you not to leave valuables at your booth.

 Can I promote my booth activities or STEM Festival activities on social media?

 We encourage you to comment and post pictures on our STEM Festival Facebook page or tag us to your status updates.
 To get updates on Facebook, Instagram, Twitter, follow us and Tweet your comments and pictures using #STEMCambodia.

 How much does the event cost?